 A landlord is responsible for following the law.
 If a landlord is renting to Section 8 tenants, the landlord must still follow the statewide landlord tenant law, but must also follow additional rules placed on him or her by the Section 8 program.
 Here are seven responsibilities landlords have under Section 8.

-1. Are You Required to Accept Section 8 Tenants?
+1. Find out If You Are Required to Accept Section 8 Tenants

 2. Select a Section 8 Tenant

 Although some states do require that landlords accept Section 8 tenants, a landlord does not have to accept every Section 8 tenant.
 A Section 8 tenant is still subject to the same qualifying standards as non-Section 8 tenants.

 The Section 8 office conducts a very basic background check on all Section 8 applicants.
 Their screening focuses on a tenant’s income level, which will not be the biggest concern for you, as the majority of the rent will be paid by the Public Housing Agency.

 A landlord should always conduct the same background and credit check on Section 8 tenants that they conduct on non-Section 8 tenants.
 These checks help you uncover issues, such as a criminal history or a history of frequent moving.